Martial Arts is a way of living.

 Why it matters today

-In an age of non-stop movement and constant noise, many people feel torn.
-They are pulled in different directions, between what they are expected to do and what they really want, between the demands on them and the forgotten truth.
+In an age of constant movement and noise, many people feel torn.
+They are pulled in different directions: between what they are expected to do and what they truly desire; between the demands placed upon them and the forgotten truth.
 Speed is loud; depth is quiet.
-A feeling of being split between demand and what is true is experienced by many.
+Many people experience a feeling of being split between demands and what is true.

 Martial arts offer another way.
 Not as an escape, but as a practice: